 This might look different at each business, but this role could include:

 Creating dashboards to show a high-level overview of organization initiatives

 Building and monitoring workflows, sequences, and automations

 Organization assistance for sales, marketing, and service

 Training new employees to reach HubSpot proficiency

 Assisting with sales enablement

-While a marketing manager and HubSpot specialist will likely work close together, their skill sets should be complementary, not overlapping.
+While a marketing manager and HubSpot admin will likely work close together, their skill sets should be complementary, not overlapping.

 If you’re bringing in someone to run HubSpot, they’re going to need experience.
 But not all HubSpot experience is created equal.
 HubSpot experience from several years ago might not be as useful as you think due to the changing nature of the platform.

 HubSpot trainer Jess Palmeri has this advice: Be ready to compare different types of CRM expertise.